 We founded Equilibrio in 2012 with the desire to root our community organizing in decolonial, spiritual knowledge.
 This project began years ago, however, with a longstanding activist commitment to protecting cultural territory of indigenous peoples and working against global, neoliberal, mega-project development.
 We are committed to building a decolonial alliance.

 Tane Ward Ph.D. – Camaxtleca-Xicano, has over fifteen years experience working with Native communities to help protect their lands and preserve their sovereignty in resistance to the capitalist state.
-He is a longtime activist and community organizer in Austin Texas, where he lives with his duality and their high school senior.
+He is a longtime activist and community organizer in Austin Texas.
 Tane completed his Bachelors in Latin American Studies in 2007.
 He completed his Masters degree in Social Anthropology in 2009 and his Social Anthropology PhD in 2014 with a focus on Native American and Indigenous Studies from the University of Texas at Austin.

 Tane is a practitioner of Danza “Azteca” and Native American Church traditions.
-He is regarded as a spiritual leader in his community and holds deep knowledge concerning Mesoamerican calendrical systems and the associated esoteric practices.
+He holds deep knowledge concerning Mesoamerican calendrical systems and the associated esoteric practices.
 Tane offers mentorship and training for local organizers interested in the intersection of social issues + spiritual practice that rejects liberalism, new-ageism, and Native appropriation and instead fosters connection with the spirit of the land and its inhabitants.